wendyverdonk93/docs/content/payment-methods/banks/trustpay/trustpay-how-does-it-work.md

 ---
-title: "TrustPay, How does it work?"
+title: "TrustPay, How it works"
 weight: 21
-meta_title: "TrustPay, how does it work? - MultiSafepay Support"
+meta_title: "TrustPay, How it works - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: '.'
 ---
-# How does it work?
+# How it works
-If the transaction is approved by TrustPay, the transaction status will change to completed and MultiSafepay will add the funds to the balance of your MultiSafepay Control.
+If the transaction is approved by TrustPay, the transaction status will change to _completed_ and MultiSafepay will add the funds to the balance of your MultiSafepay Control.

 ## Transaction flow
-The transaction flow shows the different possibilities a transaction is able to process.
+The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.

 * Order status
-The order status indicates the status of the order, such as completed, pending or rejected.
+The order status indicates the status of the order, such as _completed_, _pending_ or _rejected_.
 The order status is independent of the incoming or outgoing payment of the transaction.

 * Transaction status
-The transaction status indicates the payment status of the transaction, such as pending, completed or rejected.
-Once the transaction status shows as completed, the amount of the transaction is added to your MultiSafepay balance.
+The transaction status indicates the payment status of the transaction, such as _completed_, _pending_ or _rejected_.
+Once the transaction status is _completed_, the amount of the transaction is added to your MultiSafepay balance.

 | Order Status | Transaction Status | Description                                                                                                          |
 |--------------|------------------|----------------------------------------------------------------------------------------------------------------------|